cbw1243/CropScapeR/README.md

 ## CropScapeR: Access Cropland Data Layer data via the CropScape web service

 The [Cropland Data Layer (CDL)](https://www.nass.usda.gov/Research_and_Science/Cropland/sarsfaqs2.php) is a data product produced by the National Agricultural Statistics Service of U.S. Department of Agriculture.
 It provides geo-referenced, high accuracy, 30 or 56 m resolution, crop-specific cropland land cover information for up to 48 contiguous states in the U.S. from 1997 to the present.
-This product has been extensively used in the agriculture research.
+This data product has been extensively used in the agriculture research [1].

-[CropScape](https://nassgeodata.gmu.edu/CropScape/) is an interactive Web CDL exploring system, which was developed to query, visualize, disseminate, and analyze CDL data geospatially through standard geospatial Web services in a publicly accessible online environment.
+[CropScape](https://nassgeodata.gmu.edu/CropScape/) is an interactive Web CDL exploring system, and it was developed to query, visualize, disseminate, and analyze CDL data geospatially through standard geospatial Web services in a publicly accessible online environment.[2]
 The development of this package is to provide R functions that allow R users to easily utilize the geospatial processing services provided by CropScape.
 These services allow users to effectively and efficiently access and analyze the CDL data.

 ## Key functions
 We implement four geospatial processing services provided by [CropScape](https://nassgeodata.gmu.edu/CropScape/) in R: